Invest in Aehr Test Systems (AEHR) to keep your portfolio healthy - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
-A recent insider transaction in this stock occurred on Feb 07 when ROSATI MARIO M sold 98,083 shares for $36.42 per share.
-The transaction valued at 3,572,379 led to the insider holds 0 shares of the business.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+A recent insider transaction in this stock occurred on Mar 01 when SPINK KENNETH B. sold 25,000 shares for $35.22 per share.
+The transaction valued at 880,500 led to the insider holds 99,880 shares of the business.

 Valuation Measures: